bbauska/CSS-Notes4Pros/README.md

 > image what consist of mainly two colors: black and white.
 >
 > **Luminance Mask**: Black means the region is opaque, and white that
-> it\'s transparent, but there is also a grey area which is
+> it&apos;s transparent, but there is also a grey area which is
 > semi-transparent, so you are able to make smooth transitions.
 >
 > **Alpha Mask**: Only on the transparent areas of the mask the element